The Key Role Your Adrenal Glands Play in Answering That Question

 Circadian Rhythm.
 The adrenal glands release their hormones in cycles known as the circadian rhythm.
 This cycle is 24 hours with the highest levels secreted in the morning and the fewest levels released in the evening.
 This is a delicate cycle and if it is disrupted many essential bodily functions are knocked out of whack such as the immune system and energy production.

 Fighting fatigue by producing sufficient amounts of energy.
 This condition relates directly to the circadian rhythm cycle.
-If this rhythm is not performing precisely, constant fatigue, difficulty getting up in the morning and mid-afternoon energy crashes are common outcomes.
+If this rhythm is not performing precisely, constant fatigue, difficulty getting up in the morning, and mid-afternoon energy crashes are common outcomes.
 Cortisol is responsible for converting the nutrients we consume (proteins, fats, and carbohydrates) into energy.
 When the level of cortisol is balanced our bodies process these nutrients efficiently, resulting in a perpetual cycle of high energy.

 Keeping our muscles and joints functioning at a high level.
 The adrenal hormones and the cycles they regulate play an enormous and crucial role in tissue healing.
 When the glands are underperforming, the lack of tissue repair leads to much more significant problems such as muscle and joint pain which at times can become chronic.
 This imbalance can also result in weakness in the hip and shoulder girdle muscles.

 Strengthening our bones and preventing osteoporosis.
 The adrenal hormones also play a role in building and strengthening our bones.
 This is tied to our ability to obtain deep, relaxing, and restorative sleep.
-If our stress levels are high, so is our cortisol levels.
+If our stress levels are high, so are our cortisol levels.
 This can interfere with our bone’s ability to obtain the calcium they need.
 Worse, excess cortisol can weaken the bones by leaching calcium from them, causing a loss of minerals.

 Boosting our immune system.
-Again, the culprit is high cortisol levels usually as a result of high-stress levels.
+Again, the culprit is high cortisol levels usually as a result of high stress levels.
 This reduces secretory IgA (SigA) which is known as the mucous membrane surface antibody.
 This vital substance helps our immune system battle a wide array of problems by blocking bacteria, viruses, plasmids, and toxins.
-When SigA is not doing its job, we are more prone to afflictions such as sinus infections, bronchitis, sore throat, stomach and duodenal ulcers, gallbladder inflammation, colitis, vaginal, kidney and bladder infections, and reflux esophagitis.
+When SigA is not doing its job, we are more prone to afflictions such as sinus infections, bronchitis, sore throat, stomach and duodenal ulcers, gallbladder inflammation, colitis, vaginal, kidney, and bladder infections, and reflux esophagitis.

 Low cortisol levels can also wreak havoc on our immune system.
 The body is in a finely-tuned balance in so many ways, even cortisol levels.
 Too low levels of cortisol can cause our immune system to become overly aggressive and attack both invaders and beneficial environmental agents in the body.